 If Disputers do not refute the price submitted by the Proposer within the proposal liveness period, the price is sent to the Requestor.

-If a proposal is disputed, the price will be submitted to UMA’s DVM and resolved after 48-hours.
+If a proposal is disputed, the price will be submitted to UMA’s DVM and resolved after a 48-96 hour voting period.

 The Data Verification Mechanism (DVM) is the dispute resolution service for contracts built on UMA Protocol.
-Disputes occur via to channels:
+Disputes occur via two channels:

 - Disputes from the Optimistic Oracle